kyaroch/kyaroch.github.io/_posts/2016-06-09-cartodb-tutorial.md

 I've never been to this county and know nothing about Albuquerque, but I'd be willing to bet that the dark green patch is the University of New Mexico.

+## 6. What else can I do with CartoDB?

+Lots of stuff.
+Take a look at the [CartoDB Map Academy](https://academy.cartodb.com/) to learn more.

 ## 7. Did I make any glaring mistakes?

 If any of the above is unclear, or if you have any suggestions as to how this tutorial can be improved, please let me know.